 Here are the two options I considered when I decided I want to use the ghost platform.

 - GhostPro - which is the official platform offered by Ghost.
 Starting at $19 p.month

-- Host it on DigitalOcean - This is way cheaper at $5 p.month, so its great for personal blogs.
+- Host it on DigitalOcean - This is way cheaper at $6 p.month, so its great for personal blogs.
 If you're inclined to tinkering about a bit - then pick this option.
-Click here for a $10 credit, which is essentially 2 months for free
+Click here for a $200 credit, which you can use over 60 days

 Hosting on DigitalOcean

 - Once the installer has completed, you need to access that droplet (IP address) to complete the setup